A DXO might just be the trendiest new position in advancement. And for good reason.

 So how are DXOs forming these relationships, you ask?
 Between travel logistics and the COVID-19 pandemic, meeting in-person with 1,000 people per year just isn’t reasonable.
 And to live up to the name “Donor Experience Officers,” DXOs focus on meeting their constituents where they are to ensure the best donor experience possible.
 For some donors, this is on the phone, some are on LinkedIn, some prefer email, and others prefer different social media channels.

 This multi-channel approach enables DXOs to truly form relationships with their portfolio in a way that works for them.
 They can keep track of their portfolio by dragging and dropping constituents between stages so there’s a clear path forward towards connecting with more donors.

-If you’d like to learn more about starting and running a DXO program at your institution, set up some time to chat with us and check out our DXO playbook today!
+If you’d like to learn more about starting and running a DXO program at your institution, set up some time to chat with us!